A timeline and history of ESG investing, rules and practices

 1997: Global Reporting Initiative

-To address environmental concerns, the Global Reporting Initiative (GRI) was launched.
-The group expanded its mandate to broadly address social and governance issues.
-In 2016 it shifted from providing guidance to ratifying the first global standards for sustainability reporting.
+The Global Reporting Initiative (GRI) was launched to address disclosures by companies related to environmental concerns.
+The group later expanded its mandate to also cover reporting on social and governance issues.
+In 2016, it shifted from providing guidelines to releasing the first global standards for sustainability reporting.
+As of 2022, 78% of the world's largest 250 companies used the GRI Standards, according to a KPMG survey.

 2000: United Nations Global Compact